camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 #### Network Requirements

-- The regions (e.g., two Kubernetes clusters) must be able to connect to each other (e.g., via VPC peering).
+- The regions (for example, two Kubernetes clusters) must be able to connect to each other (for example, via VPC peering).
 See [example implementation](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md) for AWS EKS.
   - Kubernetes services in one cluster must be resolvable and reachable from the other cluster and vice-versa.
 This is essential for proper communication and functionality across regions:
     - For AWS EKS setups, ensure DNS chaining is configured.
 Refer to the [Amazon Elastic Kubernetes Service (EKS) setup guide](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md).
     - For OpenShift, [Submariner](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.11/html/networking/networking#submariner) is recommended for handling multi-cluster networking.
 Specific implementation guides are not yet available.
 - Maximum network round trip time (**RTT**) between regions should not exceed **100 ms**.
 - Required open ports between the two regions:
-  - **9200** for Elasticsearch (for cross-region data push by Zeebe)
+  - **9200** for Elasticsearch (for cross-region data push by Zeebe).
-  - **26500** for communication to the Zeebe Gateway from clients/workers
+  - **26500** for communication to the Zeebe Gateway from clients/workers.
-  - **26501** and **26502** for communication between Zeebe brokers and Zeebe Gateway
+  - **26501** and **26502** for communication between Zeebe brokers and Zeebe Gateway.

 ### Zeebe Cluster Configuration

-Only a combinations for Zeebe broker counts and replication factors are supported:
+Only a combination for Zeebe broker counts and replication factors is supported:

 - `clusterSize` must be a multiple of **2** and at least **4** to evenly distribute brokers across the two regions.
 - `replicationFactor` must be **4** to ensure even partition distribution across regions.
 - `partitionCount` is unrestricted but should be chosen based on workload requirements.
 See [understanding sizing and scalability behavior](../../../components/best-practices/architecture/sizing-your-environment.md#understanding-sizing-and-scalability-behavior).
-- For more details on partition distribution, refer to the [documentation on partitions](../../../components/zeebe/technical-concepts/partitions.md).
+- For more details on partition distribution, see [documentation on partitions](../../../components/zeebe/technical-concepts/partitions.md).

 ### Regional Failure Management